Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/data-types.md

 ### Characters

-In Rust, we have a special type the represents a single character called `char`.
+In Rust, we have a special type that represents a single character called `char`.
 It is always 4 bytes (32bits) in size and can be any valid "unicode scalar value" (which is to say, any character in unicode that's not a control character).
 In Rust a character is always written between single quotes, whereas string literals are always written between double quotes.